ihsinchen/test2/README.md

 ##Use Vagrant install ubuntu
-Use Vagrant init to create default vagrantfile and if you are the first time to create ubuntu1804 this box, the box will be download from Vagrant cloud.
+1.Use Vagrant init to create default vagrantfile and if you are the first time to create ubuntu1804 this box, the box will be download from Vagrant cloud.
 Vagrant init generic/ubuntu1804
-enable the ubuntu1804 box via below command.
+2.enable the ubuntu1804 box via below command.
 Vagrant up
-Then the system is enabled.
+3.Then the system is enabled.
-Use Vagrant ssh to access to the VM.
+4.Use Vagrant ssh to access to the VM.
-Could Create RSA Key
+5.Could Create RSA Key
-turn off the VM via below command
+6.turn off the VM via below command
 vagrant halt

 ##Docker installation steps